 Upon admission, final official transcripts from all previously attended colleges/universities, with certified English translations if original language is not English, must be submitted to the Graduate School within the first five weeks of the term of admission or a hold preventing registration for future terms will be placed on the student’s record.

-Health Care Data Analytics Master's Requirements
+Health Care Data Analytics Master of Science

 This 30-credit interdisciplinary program is composed of 15 credit hours in data analytics courses and 15 credit hours in health courses.